Adiabatic Limit, Theta Function, and Geometric Quantization: Unfolding Lagrangian fibrations

-\begin{example} Let $B$ be an $n$-dimensional compact integral affine manifold $B$ with integral affine atlas $\{ (U_\alpha,\phi_\alpha)\}$ as in Definition~\ref{def integral affine structure}.
-If on each non-empty overlap $U_{\alpha\beta}$, the Jacobi matrix of the coordinate changing map $D\left( \phi_\alpha\circ \phi_\beta^{-1}\right)$ lies in $GL_n(\Z)\cap O(n)$, then, $B$ has a flat Riemannian metric.
+\begin{Example} Let $B$ be an $n$-dimensional compact integral affine manifold $B$ with integral affine atlas $\{ (U_\alpha,\phi_\alpha)\}$ as in Definition~\ref{def integral affine structure}.
+If on each non-empty overlap $U_{\alpha\beta}$, the Jacobi matrix of $\phi_\alpha\circ \phi_\beta^{-1}$ is contained in $\GL_n(\Z)\cap {\rm O}(n)$, then $B$ has a flat Riemannian metric.
 Hence, by Bieberbach's theorem~\cite{Bie1, Bie2}, $B$ is finitely covered by $T^n$.
 In particular, $B$ is complete.
-For flat Riemannian manifolds, see \cite[Chapter~3]{Wolf}. \end{example}
+For flat Riemannian manifolds, see \cite[Chapter~3]{Wolf}. \end{Example}